Anatoly Onoprienko

-Anatoly Yuriyovych Onoprienko (Анатолій Юрійович Онопрієнко; Анато́лий Ю́рьевич Оноприе́нко, Anatoly Yuryevich Onoprienko; July 25, 1959 – August 27, 2013) was a Soviet and Ukrainian serial killer and mass murderer.
+Anatoly Yuriyovych Onoprienko (Анатолій Юрійович Онопрієнко; Анато́лий Ю́рьевич Оноприе́нко, Anatoly Yuryevich Onoprienko; 25 July 1959 – 27 August 2013) was a Soviet and Ukrainian serial killer and mass murderer.
 Known by the nicknames The Beast of Ukraine, The Terminator, and Citizen O, Onoprienko confessed to killing fifty-two people upon being apprehended in April 1996.

 Early life

 Anatoly Onoprienko was born in the village of Lasky in Zhytomyr Oblast, Ukrainian SSR, Soviet Union.
 He was the younger of two sons; his brother, Valentin, was thirteen years older.
 His father, Yuri Onoprienko, was decorated for bravery while serving on the Eastern Front during the Second World War.

 Onoprienko's mother died when he was four years old.
 He was cared for by his grandparents and aunt for a time before being handed over to an orphanage in the village of Pryvitne, Volyn Oblast.
 According to Onoprienko, he resented the fact that he had been given away by his father, while his brother continued to stay under his care.
-In one interview, he later alleged that it was this that predetermined his destiny, and remarked that seventy percent of those brought up in orphanages end up in prison as adults.
+In one interview, he later alleged that it was this that predetermined his destiny, and remarked that seventy per cent of those brought up in orphanages end up in prison as adults.

 Victims

-When finally arrested by police, Onoprienko was found to be in possession of a total of 122 items, including a sawed-off TOZ-34 shotgun, a number of other weapons which matched those used in several of killings, and a number of items which had been removed from victims.
+When finally arrested by police, Onoprienko was found to be in possession of a total of 122 items, including a sawed-off TOZ-34 shotgun, a number of other weapons which matched those used in several killings, and a number of items which had been removed from victims.
 He eventually confessed to eight killings between 1989 and 1995.
-He initially denied other charges, but ultimately confessed to the killing of fifty-two victims over a six-year period.
+He initially denied other charges but ultimately confessed to the killing of fifty-two victims over a six-year period.
 While in custody, Onoprienko claimed that he killed in response to commands he was given by inner voices.

 These are the following murders confessed by Onoprienko, in chronological order:

 1–10.
 In 1989, a family of ten – two adults and eight children – were killed during an attempted robbery.
 Onoprienko confessed that he and an accomplice, Sergei Rogozin, committed the murders with weapons that they carried for self-defense.
 He also stated that he cut off all contact with Rogozin afterwards.

 11–15.
 In that same year, five people, including an 11-year-old boy, were shot dead while sleeping in a car before their bodies were burned.
 Onoprienko stated that the murders were unintentional and that he had planned only to burglarize the car.

 16–19.
-On December 24, 1995, the Zaichenko family of four were killed with a sawed-off double-barreled shotgun during a robbery in their home at Garmarnia, a village in central Ukraine, which was set ablaze afterwards.
+On 24 December 1995, the Zaichenko family of four were killed with a sawed-off TOZ-34 Double-barreled shotgun during a robbery in their home at Garmarnia, a village in central Ukraine, which was set ablaze afterwards.

 20–24.
-On January 2, 1996, a family of four were shot and killed.
+On 2 January 1996, a family of four were shot and killed.
 The murders were quickly followed by that of a male pedestrian whom Onoprienko killed in order to eliminate potential witnesses.